Skip to main content

 Paste this into Claude Code, Cursor, or Codex:

-Install @cliwatch/cli globally, then run cliwatch skills to read the setup docs.
-Use cliwatch init --ci to scaffold the benchmark config and a GitHub Actions workflow.
+Install @cliwatch/cli globally, then run cliwatch skills setup to read the setup guide.
+Follow the steps to scaffold the benchmark config and a GitHub Actions workflow.
 Make sure CLIWATCH_API_KEY and AI_GATEWAY_API_KEY are set as GitHub secrets so results upload and I get PR comments.

 Option 2: Set up manually